 Nutrition and Hydration

-Good Food and drink is one of the most enjoyable and satisfying experiences we can have and of course we all need water and food to function properly.
-Unfortunately, in older people maintaining nutrition and hydration can be a real challenge.
-This course provides an introduction to the dietary needs of the older person, so that the right diet choices can be made and concerns can be identified and reported.
+It is vital that those in care receive the correct nutrition and hydration whilst maintaining choice and independence.
+This course provides an introduction to the dietary needs of the elderly, so that the right diet choices can be made available and nutrition concerns identified and reported.

 Who is the course for?